 Model for a conference paper presented via online event

 - J. K. Author.
 Title. presented at abbrev.
 Conference title.
 [Medium].
 Available: site/path/file

 - V. S. Bouchet, E. Torlaschi, R. Laprise, and J. C. McConnell, “Summertime climatology of ozone with a regional climate model,” in Proceedings of the 1997 Air & Waste Management Association’s 90th Annual Meeting & Exhibition, Toronto, Canada, 1997.

 - R. Zhou et al., “Modeling the impact of spatial resolutions on perceptual quality of immersive image/video,” in 2016 International Conference on 3D Imaging (IC3D), 2016, pp. 1–6 [Online].
 Available: http://ieeexplore.ieee.org/document/7823464/

 Dataset, table, and graph

 Due to the various techniques for accessing and storing datasets (research data management guide), the citation rules are not as commonly defined as they are for things like books or journal articles.
-The IEEE style guide does not explicitly state how to cite data.
+The IEEE Editorial Style Manual does not explicitly state how to cite data.

 The following was adapted from The Chicago Manual of Style's guidance in "14.257: Citing data from a scientific database."
 The manual recommends that the citation include the database's name and some description of the record being cited (a data marker or accession number).
 It should also include the date that you accessed it and a URL.